OffchainLabs/cargo-stylus/README.md

 cargo stylus new <YOUR_PROJECT_NAME>
 ```

 The command above clones a local copy of the [stylus-hello-world](https://github.com/OffchainLabs/stylus-hello-world) starter project, which implements a Counter smart contract in Rust.
 See the [README](https://github.com/OffchainLabs/stylus-hello-world/blob/main/README.md) of stylus-hello-world for more details.

+You can also use `cargo stylus new --minimal <YOUR_PROJECT_NAME>` to create a more barebones example with a Stylus entrypoint locally.

 Then, develop your Rust program normally and take advantage of all the features the [stylus-sdk](https://github.com/OffchainLabs/stylus-sdk-rs) has to offer.
 To check whether or not your program will successfully deploy and activate onchain, use the `cargo stylus check` subcommand: